-Awards: Creativity Award sponsored by Xerox, 2x Gracious Professionalism Award, Hopper Division Semi Finalist
+Awards: Creativity Award sponsored by Xerox, Gracious Professionalism Award (At district level and regional level), Hopper Division Semi Finalist

 One of the most exciting games yet!
 Drawing heavily from the steampunk subculture, 2017’s game Steamworks has teams competing to be the first to take off in an airship carrying human “pilots.”
 Robots compete to score modified Wiffle balls as fuel, and to bring plastic gears to the human players so that they may complete their airship.